Street lights in New Zealand: Electric lighting

 In 1888, Reefton (population about 2,000) became the first place in New Zealand to light its streets and buildings with electric lights.
 Reefton Power Station has been listed as a Historic Place Category 2 by Heritage New Zealand.

 Approximate position of electric street lamps in Wellington, 1890.

 Wellington introduced electric street lighting in 1889, becoming the first city in New Zealand to do so, and possibly the first city in the Southern Hemisphere to have electric street lighting.
 Water-driven generating stations were built in Panama Street and Manners Street to power 500 incandescent lamps installed around the city.
 A lamp post commemorating the introduction of electric lighting to the city stands at the intersection of Featherston Street and Lambton Quay.

+Electric street lighting was installed in central Auckland in the 1910s, and in Christchurch in 1915.

 Fluorescent lighting

 From the early 1940s a gradual move towards fluorescent lamps began.
 Fluorescent lights produce a bright white light.
 They were seen as reducing glare, illuminating a wider area, having a more natural light and costing less to run than the electric lamps in use at the time.
-Fluorescent lamps were the main type of street lighting in use by the 1970s, when they started to be replaced by metal halide and high pressure sodium (HSR) lamps.
+Fluorescent lamps were the main type of street lighting in use by the 1970s, when they started to be replaced by metal halide and high pressure sodium (HPS) lamps.

 LED lighting

 New Zealand, like much of the industrialised world, has been expanding the installation of LED lights, and has seen large savings.
+LED lighting can save up to 60% of the electricity used by HPS lights, and up to 70% if they are controlled through a central management system, for example being dimmed at certain times.
+The life span of an LED light is around 20 years, compared to only four years for an HPS light.
+There are reduced maintenance costs and improved light quality that may reduce road accidents since LED lights provide white light rather than the yellow light of HPS lights.